World Conference (World Association of Girl Guides and Girl Scouts): Conferences

+Conference details

 15th World Conference

 At the 15th World Conference it was decided to mark the centenary of the birth of Lord Baden-Powell, the founder of Guiding, by holding a World Camp with four locations – Doe Lake, Ontario, Canada; Quezon City, Philippines; Lac de Conche, Switzerland; and Windsor Great Park, England, from 19 January to 2 February 1957.

 33rd World Conference

-The 33rd World Conference of the World Association of Girl Guides and Girl Scouts was held from 6 to 12 July 2008 in Johannesburg, South Africa.
-It was hosted by the Girl Guides Association of South Africa.
-It was held in the Birchwood Executive Hotel and Conference Centre.
+Held from 6 to 12 July 2008 in Johannesburg, South Africa, it was hosted by the Girl Guides Association of South Africa and held in the Birchwood Executive Hotel and Conference Centre.
 Graça Machel was the keynote speaker and received the World Citizenship Award.
 Over 450 delegates attended representing 144 countries.

 The 33rd World Conference logo combined the WAGGGS logo and the South African Guides chosen pattern.

 The Girl Guides Association of South Africa wanted to portray their African dream and the sense of unity of all Girl Guides and Girl Scouts.
 Ten lines within the logo symbolise the ten Laws shared by Girl Guides and Girl Scouts.
 The three triangles symbolise the threefold Promise.
 The M shape symbolises the global challenges facing Girl Guiding and Girl Scouting that can be overcome through unity.
 The conference's theme was "Join in, reach out, change lives".

-Graça Machel was the keynote speaker.
-In her address, Machel spoke about her childhood and three women who had a significant impact on her life.
+In her key note address, Machel spoke about her childhood and three women who had a significant impact on her life.
 She also expressed her views on the contemporary state of women's rights.
 Deputy President of South Africa, Phumzile Mlambo-Ngcuka, also addressed the meeting.

 Graça Machel was presented with the World Citizenship Award.
 Elspeth Henderson, the outgoing chairman of the World Board, received the WAGGGS Silver Medal, WAGGGS' highest award.

 34th World Conference

-The 34th World Conference of the World Association of Girl Guides and Girl Scouts (WAGGGS) was held from 11 to 15 July 2011 in Edinburgh, Scotland.
-It was hosted by the Girlguiding UK and was held in the Edinburgh Conference Centre at Heriot-Watt University.
+Held from 11 to 15 July 2011 in Edinburgh, Scotland, it was hosted by the Girlguiding UK and was held in the Edinburgh Conference Centre at Heriot-Watt University.
 Over 390 delegates attended representing 122 member organisations.
 It was the first WAGGGS World Conference to be held in the UK since 1975.
 The theme of the conference was "100 years changing lives".

 UN Women Deputy Director and Assistant Secretary-General, Lakshmi Puri, delivered the keynote address on the first day of the conference, focusing on issues including gender equality and domestic violence.